-- 5.1 Decide on the nature, scope, timing, and frequencies of audit; - 5.2 Allocate resources and apply different techniques required to accomplish audit objectives; - 5.3 Assess and recruit personnel with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this charter provided within policy and approved budget; - 5.4 Have discussions with Management and employees of the Corporation at any reasonable time; - 5.5 Attend or participate in meetings relating to the Board's oversight responsibilities for auditing, financial reporting, Corporate Governance, and control; - 5.6 Have full and free access to the Audit Committee; and - 5.7 Obtain the necessary assistance of business unit or corporate center, as well as other specialized services from within or outside the Corporation.
+- 5.3.
+Assess and recruit personnel with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this charter provided within policy and approved budget; - 5.4.
+Have discussions with Management and employees of the Corporation at any reasonable time; - 5.5.
+Have unrestricted access to, and communicate and interact directly with the AURROC, including in private meetings without management present; - 5.6.
+Obtain the necessary assistance of Business Unit or Corporate Center Unit, as well as other specialized services from within or outside the Corporation, in order to complete the engagement; and - 5.7.
+Attend or participate in meetings relating to the Board's oversight responsibilities for auditing, financial reporting, corporate governance, and control.

-G. Enterprise Risk Management
+G. Enterprise Risk Management (ERM)